 A prominent trend in the functional brain imaging literature is that older adults exhibit increased brain activity compared to young adults to perform a given task.
 This phenomenon has been extensively studied for cognitive tasks, with the field converging on interpretations described in two alternative accounts.
 One account interprets over-activation in older adults as reflecting neural dysfunction, whereas another interprets it as neural compensation.

 Visuomotor Adaptation Brain Changes During a Spaceflight Analog With Elevated Carbon Dioxide (CO2): A Pilot StudyFrontiers in Neural Circuits

 Astronauts on board the International Space Station (ISS) must adapt to several environmental challenges including microgravity, elevated carbon dioxide (CO2), and isolation while performing highly controlled movements with complex equipment.
 Head down tilt bed rest (HDBR) is an analog used to study spaceflight factors including body unloading and headward fluid shifts.
-We recently reported how HDBR with elevated CO2 (HDBR+CO2) affects visuomotor adaptation.
-Here we expand upon this work and examine the effects of HDBR+CO2 on brain activity during visuomotor adaptation.

 GABA levels in ventral visual cortex decline with age and are associated with neural distinctivenessNeurobiology of Aging